 At Charvil Piggott, pupils are normally admitted at the beginning of the school year (1 September - 31 August) in which they reach their fifth birthday.
-Parents whose children were born between 1 September 2012 and 31 August 2013 may apply for them to be admitted to the Reception Year in September 2017.
+Parents whose children were born between 1 September 2016 and 31 August 2017 may apply for them to be admitted to the Reception Year in September 2021.
 There are 30 places (the published admission number) available.
-Our policy is normally not to offer admission in September 2017 to children who were born on or after 1 September 2013.
+Our policy is normally not to offer admission in September 2021 to children who were born on or after 1 September 2017.
 Full details are available in the relevant LA Admissions Guide.
 Parents are advised to read the Wokingham LA Admissions Guide.

-Parents of a child whose fifth birthday falls between 1 September 2017 and 31 March 2018 may request that their child is not admitted until later in the school year 2017/18 (no later than the term [using three term year] after the child's fifth birthday, when s/he reaches compulsory school age.)
-The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
+Parents of a child whose fifth birthday falls between 1 September 2021 and 31 March 2022 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
+The school will hold the deferred place for the child (provided it is taken up during the school year 2021-22), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.

-For children whose fifth birthday falls between 1 April 2018 and 31 August 2018 (summer-born children), parents who do not wish them to start school in school year 2017-18, but to be admitted to the Reception Year in September 2018, should proceed as follows.
-They should apply at the usual time for a place in September 2017 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2018.
-NB parents would need to provide strong supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
-If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2018) for a Reception place in September 2017 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2018 for a Year 1 place in September 2018.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2017-18 Reception Year group.
+For children whose fifth birthday falls between 1 April 2022 and 31 August 2022 (summer-born children), who do not reach compulsory school age until September 2021, parents who do not wish them to start school in school year 2021-2022 but be admitted to the Reception Year in September 2022, should proceed as follows: They should apply at the usual time for a place in September 2021 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2022.
+NB parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
+The school will consider the request carefully and if it is agreed this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered.
+They should then reapply in the normal way (no later than 15 January 2022) for a Reception place in September 2022.
+If their request is refused, the parents must decide whether to wait for any offer of a place in September 2021 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2022 for a Year 1 place in September 2022.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2021-22 Reception Year group.